-In the US, CSPO uptake stands at approximately 63% - up from just 32% in 2013.
-While this represents significant progress, there remains a need to move beyond GreenPalm certificates to physical sources of CSPO.
+In 2014, the US CSPO was approximately 63% - up from just 32% in 2013.
+While this represents significant progress, there remains a need to move beyond RSPO Credits to physical sources of CSPO.
 In this respect, the US still lags behind European markets in physical uptake, where mass balance and segregated CSPO are more widely used.
 Increasing demand for sustainable palm oil in the US will help to incentivize growers to increase CSPO production and pursue continuous improvement opportunities in order to maintain market advantages associated with sustainability.